C9b3rD3vi1/TakeOver/README.md

 The certificate retrieved is

 Self-signed

 Expired (March 2023)

-Only issued for futurevera.thm — no Subject Alternative Names (SANs) listed or visible in the output.
+Only issued for futurevera.thm — no Subject Alternative Names (SANs) listed visible in the output.

 But there was no much information with this method so I resolved to investigating each subdomain certificate through the web-browser